Taylah Preston

 Taylah Preston (born 27 October 2005) is an Australian professional tennis player.
-She has a career-high WTA singles ranking of No. 134, achieved on 18 March 2024, and a best doubles ranking of No. 175, achieved on 28 July 2025.
-She has won a WTA Challenger title in doubles.
+She has a career-high WTA singles ranking of world No. 92, achieved on 14 September 2026 and a best doubles ranking of No. 175, achieved on 28 July 2025.
+She has won two WTA 125 titles, one in singles and one in doubles.

 As a junior, Preston reached a career-high combined ranking of No. 10.

 Career

 2022: WTA Tour debut

 In January 2022, she lost in the second round of the Australian Open qualifying.

 Preston made her WTA Tour main-draw debut in doubles at the Melbourne Summer Set 2, where she received a wildcard partnering Alexandra Osborne.
 She also received a wildcard into the qualifying draw for the Melbourne Summer Set 1, where she defeated former French Open finalist, Sara Errani, in the first round, before falling in the final round.

 She made her WTA Tour main-draw debut in singles at the 2022 Rosmalen Grass Court Championships as a qualifier.